 Under EPEW, a female employee is entitled to equal pay when she is doing the “same work” or “like work” as that of a male employee, even though the job titles or contractual obligations are different.
 “Like work” means work which is of a broadly similar nature and where the differences in task performed are indiscernible and not of practical importance as far as the demands on the worker are concerned.

 Under EPEV, there should be a consistent criteria to be used in determining the terms and conditions of employment for the treatment of men and women performing work of equal value for the same employer.

 The University conducted an Equal Pay analysis in 2021 to review the pay gaps between female and male employees in the University as a whole.
-The findings showed that the overall average salary gap between female and male employees is 3%.
-The result showed that the difference in the salary between female and male employees was insignificant.
+The findings showed that the overall average salary gap between female and male employees was 3%.
+Similar analysis was conducted in 2023, and the findings showed that the overall average salary gap between female and male employees was insignificant (below 1%).